nottu2584-zz/ricknmorty-characters/README.md

 # Rick & Morty Characters

-I created this approach to the [Rick & Morty API](https://rickandmortyapi.com/) using [MERN](https://www.mongodb.com/mern-stack) stack technologies.
-The backend is located under `server` and the frontend is located in `client`.
+I created this approach to the [Rick & Morty API](https://rickandmortyapi.com/) using [MERN](https://www.mongodb.com/mern-stack) stack technologies, I chose MongoDB because I did not work with it before and thought it would be a nice chance to try something different.
+You can find the backend located under `server` and the frontend in `client`.

 The client of this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).